timvandermeij/sentiment-analysis/README.md

 All code is written in Python.
 To run the simple sentiment analysis program, execute:

     $ python preprocess.py
-    $ echo "Yay, sentiment analysis is working perfectly!" | python analyze.py
+    $ echo '{"body":"Yay, sentiment analysis is working perfectly!"}' | python analyze.py score

-For the default group, running `preprocess.py` only needs to be done once.
+For the default group of `id` and the group `score`, running `preprocess.py` only needs to be done once.
 If all required data is available, `preprocess.py` will do nothing.

 The output of the analysis program are lines containing scores between -1 and 1, where -1 indicates that the message is negative, 1 indicates that the message is positive and 0 indicates that the message is neutral.
 The output can also contain grouping data or some visualization of the message.